lammps/lammps/doc/src/fix_selm.rst

 There may only be one instance of fix selm at any time.
 LAMMPS will stop with an error, if this condition is not met.

+Fix *selm* requires using per-type masses for atoms.
+If per-atom masses are present, they will be ignored.

-The fix is part of the USER-SELM package.
+Fix *selm* is part of the USER-SELM package.
 It is only enabled if LAMMPS was built with this package.
 For more information see the :doc:`Build package <Build_package>` document page.